steviss/keycloak-theme-mui/README.md

 ## Extensions

-Please visit the `neofusion-keycloak-theme.code-workspace` file to see settings regarding the project.
+Please visit the `keycloak-mui-theme.code-workspace` file to see settings regarding the project.

 In order to modify FTL (freemaker template language) files, we are using a custom Syntax and Formatter for said files.
 This is automatically set up for you, if you are using VSCode.